not-sekiun/Consortium/README.md

 users to rapidly develop their own highly customized listeners and agents.

-> [!WARNING]
+> [!CAUTION]
-> Consortium is in active development.
-Backwards incompatible or
+> Consortium is **actively being developed** and is currently considered to be in the
+> _alpha phase_ of development.
+As such it should be noted that:
+>
-> breaking changes may be made to the core REST API/framework/default listener and
+> 1. Backwards incompatible/breaking changes may be made to the framework at any time.
-> agent implementations.
-As such, compatability is only guaranteed between clients,
-> servers, listeners, and agents of the _exact same framework version_.
+> 2. The framework may contain major bugs.
+> 3. The framework may not be feature complete.
+> 4. Documentation will be lacking.
+>
+> I am working to resolve all these problems so please raise any problems, feature
+> requests, or bug reports in the Github issues section.

 ## ⚙️ Features
 - **📡 Asynchronous multiplayer/multiserver support** - Multiple clients can connect to